Microsoft/azure-docs.pt-pt/articles/sql-data-warehouse/quickstart-scale-compute-portal.md

 ---
-title: 'Início rápido: Escalar horizontalmente a computação no Azure SQL Data Warehouse-portal do Azure | Microsoft Docs'
+title: 'Início rápido: dimensionar a computação-portal do Azure '
 description: Dimensionar a computação do Azure SQL Data Warehouse no portal do Azure.
 Dimensionar a computação para um melhor desempenho ou a escalar a computação novamente para reduzir os custos.
 services: sql-data-warehouse
 author: Antvgski